Aman1411/Aman-Shaikh/README.md

 # Aman-Shaikh
-My aim of college life is to become an enginerr capble in real world of new ideas and technolgies
+My aim of college life is to become an engineer capable in real world of new ideas and technolgies.